theory/justatheory/content/post/past/culture/good-at-doing-things.md

 Unlike with learning problems, there is little to do to develop executive functions in later age.
 For the development in children, there is nothing like Montessori classroom to develop executive functions.
-Those who don’t develop them are simply not that good at doing things.
+Those who don't develop them are simply not that good at doing things.

 Normalization represents some aspect of executive functions.
 Working memory is essential to executive planning.
 And in Montessori classrooms, they plan learning games.
 These develop this.
-It’s deliberate.
+It's deliberate.
 Need limitation of materials so children have to learn to limit inappropriate behavior.
 So if there is only one pink tower, child has to plan, inhibit impulses, etc., to use it.